-Online medication training for care homes, domiciliary care and those working in health and social care.
+Online Medication Awareness training for care homes, domiciliary care and those working in health and social care.
 Precisely designed and continuously updated according to best practices to ensure CQC compliance.
-Medication administration, relevant legislation and safe storage & disposal are included in this Medication Awareness training course.
+Medication administration, relevant legislation and safe storage and disposal are included in this Medication Awareness training course.

 The aim of this online Medication Awareness training course is to greater increase your knowledge of medication administration, how to store and dispose of medication, its risks, and the relevant laws and legislation.

 The key points covered in this course are:

 Knowing more about medication in health and social care settings is essential for the safe administration of medicine and avoiding mishaps.
 That’s why we have put together common medication questions our training experts get asked.